Executive Director, CHOICES Education Group | Board member since 1993

 Founding Director, CHOICES Education Group | Board member since 1985

-Jim Elias has been on the board of CHOICES Education Group since the organization’s inception.
-Prior to his retirement he was Executive Director of Technology Assessment for U S WEST Communications.
+Jim Elias was a charter member of the board of CHOICES Education Group.
+Prior to his retirement he was Executive Director of Technology Assessment for U S WEST Communications, now Lumen Technologies.
 Previous positions with U S WEST included roles in marketing, public relations, construction, customer service and corporate resource management.
-Elias has also worked extensively with the Human Interface Technology Laboratory at the University of Washington on applications of Virtual Reality for education.
-He speaks internationally on the future of technology, serves on several boards of community organizations, and has managed a successful U.S. Senate campaign.
+Jim also worked extensively with the Human Interface Technology Laboratory at the University of Washington on applications of Virtual Reality for education.
+He has spoken internationally on the future of technology, served on several boards of community organizations, and managed a successful U.S. Senate campaign.

 Investor | Board member since 2009